-Stellantis Insurance Europe covers three lines of business which are Miscellaneous Financial Loss; Marine, Aviation & Transport; and Income Protection Insurance.
-As from 2021, Stellantis Insurance Europe started accepting reinsurance for the Other Motor Insurance line of business, where the Company acts as the reinsurer.
+Stellantis Life Insurance Europe covers two lines of business which are Other Life and Income Protection Insurance.
 The reserving methodology applied by the Company consists of the Premium Provision ('PP') and the Provision for Claims Outstanding ('PCO').
 In order to assess the PP, the Simplification Method is used which applies the combined ratio.

 The combined ratio which is applied to the Unearned Premium Reserve ('UPR') is made up of:

-- 1. The Ultimate Loss Ratio ('ULR') per product; - 2.
-The Expense Ratio for claims handling; and - 3.
-Events not in Data ('ENID') Loading
+- The Ultimate Loss Ratio ('ULR') per product;

+- The Expense Ratio for claims handling; and

+- Events not in Data ('ENID') Loading